Emma Smith (gymnast)

 Emma Smith (born 24 September 1991) is a British trampoline gymnast and champion best known for holding the world record for difficulty of routine performed in competition by a woman.
 The difficulty was 16.00DD and was achieved on 8 October 2011 in Odense, Denmark.
-She is also the only woman to have competed three triple somersaults in a routine.
+She was also the first woman to have competed three triple somersaults in a routine.

 Early life and education

 Smith attended Wade Deacon High School in Widnes, Cheshire, England.